nandabritto/Where_is_Billy/README.md

 I have tested both javascript files with the jshint and no error were been found.

+The warning and two undefined variable found on script.js is concerned to Google maps API implementation.
+I'm working on to adress it on next version.

 Reports can be found on links:

 [script.js](assets/images/readme_screenshots/jshint_script_report.png) &nbsp;